 Many things turned since then, like the search for new human values and new meanings for living.
 Making therapy and searching for new healing methods are no longer considered a “peculiar” fashion.
 First known techniques, like Shiatsu, were the most proper to these times.
 In most traditional application of Shiatsu, the contact with the body is still limited to pressures of fingers on particular meridian points.

 Then, with the Zen-Shiatsu it was made a more wide contact with body.
 With the Ayurvedic this contact changed to be more wide yet, and today with the Thai Massage, confidence amongst patient and the professional – people are more prepared to a relationship in this level, nearer to spiritual values and more opened to other people.

-We have asked Sônia Imenes, an actress, dancer and thai massage therapist who lives in Sao Paulo, Brazil, and that contributed with this article.
+We have asked two extra questions to Sônia Imenes, an actress, dancer, and Thai massage therapist who lives in Sao Paulo, Brazil.
+She has contributed with this article.